 “If you had to choose ’tween bein’ with me or bein’ the Prophet, what would you do?”

-“I…” She stared.
-It was impossible to balance her own happiness against the need of so many people.
-Her gaze fell to the ground; she could not give voice to her answer.
+“I…” She stared, unable to balance her happiness against the needs of so many people.
+Her gaze fell to the ground; she could neither give voice to her answer, nor lie to him.

 “Time to go.”
 Nalu’s shout fell on them both like a bucket of cold water.
 “Watch her.
 Make sure she does not run.”